A-gent/PDAnet-Modem-PC-Handler/README.md

 4.)
 Move the 4 powershell script files:<br>"start_hotspot_off_verify.ps1", "start_hotspot_on_verify.ps1", "start_hotspot_verify.ps1", and "start_hotspot_verify_only.ps1"<br> to the root of your system drive ("C:" drive) OR .

 5.)
-Hit windows key, type task scheduler, press enter when it appears in the list.
-On the left side, right click "Task Scheduler Library" and select Create Task.
-Give it a name, check "run with the highest priviledges"
+Hit windows key, type task scheduler, press enter when it appears in the list. <br><br> -On the left side, right click "Task Scheduler Library" and select Create Task. <br> -Give it a name, check "run with the highest priviledges", set "configure for" to Windows 10. <br> -Click triggers tab, click new, click the drop menu next to "Begin the task:", then select "at log-on", tick the "Specific user" bubble, press ok. <br> -Click the actions tab, click new, click browse and then navigate to the compiled .exe script application file wherever you unzipped the modem script to, press okay. <br> -Click conditions tab, uncheck "Start the task only if the computer is on AC power" (Unless you prefer it that way). <br> -Click settings tab, click the drop menu next to "Stop the task if it runs longer than:" and change it to 1 hour, click the drop menu that says "Do not start a new instance" and change it to "Stop the existing instance". <br> -Press ok.
+Now the modem script will launch itself every time you first log into your user account.

 </p>
+<br><br>

 ## "modemConfig.cfg" SETTINGS FILE TABLE
 <p align="center">